Top 10 Story Issues: Learn What to Avoid

 I also see random scene lengths, instead of scene lengths used to control pacing.
 Scene length can be shortened to increase pacing and lengthened to decrease pacing.
 This is an often underutilized method.

-2. Point of View — Confused, inconsistent, unbalanced
+2) Point of View is confused, inconsistent, or unbalanced

 A scene is told through a character’s eyes.
 That character is the POV character for the scene.

 I often see a lack of control when writers change POV characters within a scene.
 This is called head hopping, and it’s jarring to a reader.

 The order the POV characters appear, the number of times they appear, and consistency within a scene are all important.
 If an author hasn’t put enough thought into who has the POV for each scene, the novel can appear disjointed.

 3) The POV Goal is not clear

 A character goal is simply what a character wants.
 The goals will drive the story forward.